 - You can typically live in one of the more desirable neighborhoods of the city.

-- Since this property is a single family house, it may be easier to manage maintenance costs.
+- Since this property is a single-family residence, it may be easier to manage maintenance costs.

 - The cost of the property can be higher, which means the down payment might be harder to come up with.